 This event held on October 3, 2019, included a gathering for women in sciences and a panel discussion with scholars who center their work on native peoples’ resilience through science, technology, and indigenous knowledges.

 Thank you for attending the First Annual Indigenous Resilience Event!
-Photos from this event are coming soon.
 Stay tuned for more opportunities to engage.

 Photo credits: Danzel Jones and Anthony Wilder